dmitriz/aligna/USAGE_GUIDE.md

 2. **Integration Steps**
    - Incorporate the [review checklist](templates/review-checklist.md) into your AI agents' review protocol
+   - Verify that the path `templates/review-checklist.md` works in CI and local contexts
    - Create domain-specific versions of the checklist if needed
    - Establish baseline metrics for comparison